 will accept citizens from the USA to trade CFDs.

 Plus500 is a well-known provider of Contracts for Difference (CFDs) with offices based in the UK, Cyprus and Australia.
 Plus500 was founded in 2008 and is one of the oldest providers of CFDs.
-Plus500 Ltd is listed on the AIM section of the London Stock Exchange.
+Plus500 Ltd is listed on the Main Market of the London Stock Exchange.
 Plus500UK Ltd is authorised and regulated by the Financial Conduct Authority (#509909), which makes it one of the most reliable providers of CFDs.

 One of the biggest success factors of Plus500 is its attractive trading platform specifically designed for a large audience, who would like to have access to a simplified and efficient online trading tool.

 Because of its stock exchange listing, Plus500 is required to report quarterly to its shareholders.
 It is therefore entirely transparent in its approach and inspires investors over the long term.
 Over the years, the company’s share prices increased significantly.
 Every quarter, it announces a record number of new users, thanks to a broad set of instruments that sets it apart from the competition.

 Plus500 is a generalist broker.
 For those who don’t want to trade Forex, the broker also offers stocks, commodities, and cryptocurrencies such as Bitcoin and Ripple.
 Like eToro, the broker does not use MetaTrader (independent software) to trade Forex: only one platform is available either via a website (inhouse WebTrader) or mobile (Android & iOS) or via software to be installed (Windows only).
 The platform is really thought out for traders, you are up for an impressive experience when you give it a try.